awsdocs/amazon-elasticache-docs/doc_source/memcache/applying-updates-console.md

 + **complete**: The update has been successfully applied\.
 + **up to date**: The cluster doesn't have any outstanding active service updates\.

-## Applying the Service Updates Using the Service Updates List<a name="applying-updates-elasticache-update-console-memcached"></a>
+## Applying the service updates using the service updates list<a name="applying-updates-elasticache-update-console-memcached"></a>

 To view the list of individual service updates and their status, along with other information, choose the **Service Updates List** tab\.